joaoblasques/data-pipeline-orchestration-kestra/README.md

 ### 1: Create a Docker-compose.yaml

-Lets create a docker-compose.yml file inside your 02-workflow-orchestration:
+Lets create a docker-compose.yml file inside your data-pipeline-orchestration-kestra:

 ```yaml